 If you are creating an Oracle database for the first time, Oracle suggests that you minimize the number of parameter values that you alter.
 As you become more familiar with your database and environment, you can dynamically tune many initialization parameters using the ALTER SYSTEM statement.
-If you are using a text initialization parameter file, then your changes are effective only for the current instance.
-To make them permanent, you must update them manually in the initialization parameter file, or they will be lost over the next shutdown and startup of the database.
-If you are using a server parameter file, then initialization parameter file changes made by the ALTER SYSTEM statement can persist across shutdown and startup.
+If you are using a text initialization parameter file, then your changes are

-• Sample Initialization Parameter File
+Sample Initialization Parameter File